github/codeql/docs/codeql/codeql-cli/publishing-and-using-codeql-packs.rst

 Running ``codeql pack publish``
 -------------------------------

-When you are ready to upload a pack to a shared repository, you can run the following command:
+When you are ready to upload a pack to a shared repository, you can run the following command in the root of the pack directory:

 ::